 Brown tumor, also known as osteitis fibrosa cystica and rarely as osteoclastoma, is one of the manifestations of hyperparathyroidism.
 It represents a reparative cellular process, rather than a neoplastic process.
 Histologically brown tumors are identical to giant cell tumor (both are osteoclastomas), and therefore, this entity can easily be misdiagnosed as such if elevated blood calcium and/or parathyroid hormone levels are not assessed for and identified.

-Brown tumours have a slightly greater frequency in primary than in secondary hyperparathyroidism (3 versus 2%).
-However, secondary hyperparathyroidism is much more common than primary hyperparathyroidism, therefore most of brown tumours that are seen are associated with secondary hyperparathyroidism.
+Brown tumors have a slightly greater frequency in primary than in secondary hyperparathyroidism (3% versus 2%).
+However, secondary hyperparathyroidism is much more common than primary hyperparathyroidism, therefore most brown tumors that are seen are associated with secondary hyperparathyroidism.

-In localized regions where bone loss is particularly rapid, haemorrhage, reparative granulation tissue, and active, vascular, proliferating fibrous tissue may replace the normal marrow contents, resulting in a brown tumor.
+In localised regions where bone loss is particularly rapid, hemorrhage, and reparative granulation tissue, with active, vascular, proliferating fibrous tissue may replace the normal marrow contents, resulting in a brown tumor.

-Haemosiderin imparts the brown colour (hence the name of the lesions).
+Hemosiderin imparts the brown color (hence the name of the lesions).